-All those little projects we softly talked about are suddenly all-consuming.
-One of those recent home remodel projects was the naked windows in our guest room.
+A recent home remodel project, the naked windows in our guest room.
 I spent weeks researching budget friendly, affordable curtain panels that would not only look luxurious, but cost less than $100 each.
 Here are the best off-white curtains I could find and I’ve also included the 8 reasons why I love them!

 Disclaimer: This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
 Thanks for supporting the free content on this site!

 Best off-white curtain panels = half price drapes

 The winner of the best off-white curtains goes to Half Price Drapes.
 I found them on Amazon, which makes shipping and returns easy.
 One of the two panels arrived with scuffs on them.
 I processed the return that day and received my new curtain panel a few days later, no questions asked.

 Currently in my home, I have sheer, linen curtain panels from IKEA (you can see them featured in Decorating On A Budget: Breakfast Nook and Living Room) and Pottery Barn Emery Linen Lined curtain panels.
 I wanted to find an option that was in between these two brands.
 The IKEA linen curtains run about $40 per panel and the Pottery Barn curtains are almost $200 per panel (we splurged back in the day to match our furniture).
 What I love about these low-cost curtains are their price tag.
 I paid $55 per panel with free shipping (price may vary depending on when and where you purchase).

 At the time of purchase, these 50 x 96 off-white blackout curtains had loads of product ratings and questions.
 People were certainly talking about this home decorating product!